meerageorge/DUSTMAKER/README.md

 ## Features of the tool

-		1.The Tool allows FX department to create dust simulation on clicking it after just combine all kinds of walk cycle from one point to another and of different characters on to a switch node and out its path to a new object merge in a geometry node

-		2.The Tool also allows it to manually modify the dust parameters.

-		3.The Tool works with all form of character with any number of legs or can even work for moving objects

-		4.The Tool allows the user to switch the character and animation.

-		5.The Tool has additional change the visualisation of velocity, density or bounds or contact points

-		6.The Tool automatically ensures that dust is generated only from contact points and is visible as long as it is completely dissipated
+		1. This Tool allows FX department to create dust simulations with minimal artistic involvement.This task can be automated futher to run from a shell on batch mode.
+This would mean fx can concentrate on more complex elements instead of repeative fx like foot dust.

+		2. This Tool can work with crowds aswell.

+		3. Automatic ground calcualtion means that fx can try the setup with rough animation even before layout has actually setup a ground plane

+		4. The tool automatically resizes container size based on charecter size and motion to keep the sim super light weight to calculate.

+		5. The UI has option to jump between diffrent charecters/animation

+		6. There are controlls of user to simulate / reset the sim

+		7. The UI allows user to visualize densit/velcoity/contact points of emission

+		8. There is a post sim density control in the GUI.

 ## STEPS:

-		1. Create an object merge inside a geo node.
-Give the path of the animation out to the obj path of object merge
+		1. Create an object merge inside a geo node with path of animation.

 		2. Click on the ‘IMPORT_ALL_DUST_CHAR_FILES’ shelf tool.
-It create node inside the geo node and will name the geo node 'dust_emitter' parentnode.setName("dust_emitter")
+It create node inside the geo node and will name the geo node as 'dust_emitter' parentnode.setName("dust_emitter")

 ## dust_emitter creation: